cloverstudio/spika3Documentation/docs/backend/system-messages.md

     body: {
         text: "Suggested text for the system message",
         subject: "Who did the action",
+        subjectId: User ID of the performed user
         object: "Object of the action" // also can be an array of strings,
-        type: "subtype of the system message"
+        type: "subtype of the system message",
-    }
+        objectIds: [ ID of object the action was performed ] }
 }
 ```